-We consent to the reference to our firm under the caption "Independent Registered Public Accounting Firm", and to the use of our reports dated (i) March 6, 2020, with respect to the financial statements of Trinity Capital Inc. as of December 31, 2019 and for the period as indicated in the table below, and (ii) dated March 12, 2020, with respect to the financial statements of Trinity Capital Investment, LLC, Trinity Capital Fund II, L.P., Trinity Capital Fund IV, L.P. and Trinity Sidecar Income Fund, L.P as of December 31, 2019, and Trinity Capital Investment, LLC, Trinity Capital Fund II, L.P., Trinity Capital Fund IV, L.P. as of December 31, 2018, and for each of the periods indicated in the table below included in the Registration Statement (Form N-2) and related Prospectus of Trinity Capital Inc. for the registration of \$125,000,000 in aggregate principal amount of its 7.00% Notes due 2025.
+We consent to the reference to our firm under the caption "Independent Registered Public Accounting Firm", and to the use of our reports dated (i) March 6, 2020, with respect to the financial statements of Trinity Capital Inc. as of December 31, 2019 and for the period as indicated in the table below, and (ii) dated March 12, 2020, with respect to the financial statements of Trinity Capital Investment, LLC, Trinity Capital Fund II, L.P., Trinity Capital Fund IV, L.P. and Trinity Sidecar Income Fund, L.P as of December 31, 2019, and Trinity Capital Investment, LLC, Trinity Capital Fund II, L.P., Trinity Capital Fund IV, L.P. as of December 31, 2018, and for each of the periods indicated in the table below included in Pre-Effective Amendment No. 1 to the Registration Statement (Form N-2 No. 333-248850) and related Prospectus of Trinity Capital Inc. for the registration of its 7.00% Notes due 2025.